stormasm/spanish/verbs/ella/list.md

 ### A

-1 Abandonar	to abandon, to leave	Regular AR	View conjugations 2	Abrazar	to hug, to embrace	Irregular	View conjugations 3	Abrir	to open	Irregular	View conjugations
+1 Abandonar	to abandon, to leave	Regular
+2	Abrazar	to hug, to embrace	Irregular
+3	Abrir	to open	Irregular
-4	Absorber	to absorb	Regular ER	View conjugations
+4	Absorber	to absorb	Regular
-5	Abundar	to abound	Regular AR	View conjugations
+5	Abundar	to abound	Regular
-6	Aburrir	to bore	Regular IR	View conjugations
+6	Aburrir	to bore	Regular
-7	Aburrirse	to get bored	Regular IR	View conjugations 8	Abusar	to abuse	Regular AR	View conjugations
+7	Aburrirse	to get bored	Regular
+8	Abusar	to abuse	Regular
-9	Acabar	to finish, to end, to complete	Regular AR	View conjugations 10	Acampar	to camp	Regular AR	View conjugations
+9	Acabar	to finish, to end, to complete	Regular
+10	Acampar	to camp	Regular AR	View conjugations
 11	Acceder	to access	Regular ER	View conjugations
 12	Acelerar	to accelerate	Regular AR	View conjugations